The 2015 Annual Lecture

-We are pleased to announce that the 2014 University of Birmingham CREMS Annual Lecture will be given by Professor Cathy Shrank, Professor of Tudor and Renasissance Literature in the School of English at the University of Sheffield, who gave a fascinating a thought-provoking 2014 annual lecture.
+Huge thanks to Professor Cathy Shrank, Professor of Tudor and Renasissance Literature in the School of English at the University of Sheffield, who gave a fascinating a thought-provoking 2014 annual lecture.

-The Lecture will take place on Wednesday 29 October.
-Details of the time, venue and lecture title will be announced in due course'.
+The next annual lecture will take place in October 2015.
+Details of the date, time, venue, speaker and lecture title will be announced in due course.

 Every year, the Centre for Reformation and Early Modern Studies hosts a prestigious Annual Lecture.

 The Annual Lecture takes place in addition to a packed programme of more informal research seminars, and draws a large audience of staff and students from across the university, as well as from the wider academic and geographical communities.
 In the past eight years, a number of leading reformation, renaissance and early modern scholars have delivered a series of public talks to crowded lecture theatres.
 The Annual Lecture is also an important social and networking occasion.
 Following on from the lecture and questions from the floor there is ample time for discussion with fellow attendees over a glass of wine or fruit juice.
 Full details of past lectures can be found below:

 '"Monumentes in process of tyme": remnants, fragments and erasures, Medieval to Renaissance'

 'Witnessing Early Drama: Reviewing the Spectatorial Turn from the Cycle Plays to Shakespeare'